Dealing with the Drought- Considerations for Extending Forage Supplies for the Dairy Herd

 Milking Cows:

-• Commercially available forage extenders - Most of the commercial feed companies sell a blend of “high-fiber byproducts” and grains they call forage extenders.
-Two types of forage extenders are sold in Kentucky.
+- Commercially available forage extenders - Many commercial feed companies sell a blend of “high-fiber byproducts” and grains they call forage extenders.
+Two types of forage extenders can be sold.
 One type of these forage extenders is a combination of various byproducts, such as cottonseed hulls which provide a fiber source for the cow, and some additional protein sources.
-These forage extenders are meant to extend the available forages and should be fed with a grain or concentrate mixture.
-The second type of forage extenders are know as complete forage extenders and they are meant to be fed as the sole feed with an additional 6 -8 lbs of long stem hay.
+These forage extenders are meant to extend the available forages and should be fed with a grain or concentrate mixture and home-grown or available forages.
+The second type of forage extenders are know as complete forage extenders and they are meant to be fed as the sole feed with an additional 6 to 8 lbs of long stem hay.
 Grain or concentrate mixes are not fed in addition.

 Food for thought...
 Nutrition research with heifers and dry cows

-• Research with diets for dry cows: Researchers at the University of Illinois have used wheat straw in combination with corn silage and other forages and fed as a TMR throughout the dry period.
+- Research with diets for dry cows: Researchers at the University of Illinois have used wheat straw in combination with corn silage and other forages and fed as a TMR throughout the dry period.
 The wheat straw was chopped to 2 inches in length to prevent sorting and was fed at 30% of the total diet.
 These diets provided adequate but not excessive amounts of energy to dry cows to prevent health problems after calving.
 These diets need to be balanced to account for the nutrient content of the wheat straw or other high NDF, more mature forage.
+These diets have become common, as nutritionists want to limit energy intakes of dry cows.

 Author: Donna M. Amaral-Phillips